 Recently medical and pharmaceutical industries widely use phthalate esters for the production of various medical devices such as blood bags, intravenous fluid bags, infusion sets and pharmaceutical products containers.
-Infusion fluids such as normal saline, ringer's lactate, and injection water are the most well-known products pharmaceutical stored that in polyethylene terephthalate (PET) containers (Usually for several months) and directly injected the blood stream of patients, into so bioavailability of any contamination in these Infusion fluids is 100%.
+Infusion fluids such as normal saline, ringer's lactate, and injection water are the most well-known pharmaceutical products that stored in polyethylene terephthalate (PET) containers (Usually for several months) and directly injected blood patients, into the stream of so bioavailability of any contamination in these Infusion fluids is 100%.